 - Ensure any firewalls between the parent and child nodes are not blocking ICMP ping traffic.

-- Switch on SSH on the parent and all child nodes.
+- Turn on SSH on the parent and all child nodes.

 Set up central management